 - If you’re storing food in shared kitchen facilities, bring reusable bags or your own small containers to prevent cross contamination with other travelers foods.

 - Bring your own travel utensils for meals you make / eat in the hostel.
 While most hostels will have a range of utensils available for you to use, hostel kitchens are on a self clean honesty basis, and you can’t guarentee how well someone has cleaned the fork you’re about to use.
 Also, carrying your own means you can eat street food with your own utensils and not only remove some of the risk of contamination but also eliminate single plastic use, including plastic straws.
 The below rose stainless steel range weighs only 250 gr.

 - Drink responsibly.
 This is covered in our food safety, and general safety sections, however it’s important to re-emphasize for hostels.
 Most hostels will have a bar which serves alcohol, and this is often the social hub where you hag out and meet people.
 There is a lot more social pressure to drink in a hostel, but also a lot higher risk of being vulnerable to sexual assault, being that you may be sharing a room.

 Food is one of the main sources of concern for many travelers.
 Be it because of the infamous Delhi Belly or because of food allergies, eating safely is important.

-Did you know that 40% of travelers will suffer from travelers diarrhoea on their trips?
+Did you know that 40% of travelers will suffer from travelers diarrhea on their trips?
 Out of the hundreds of trips I have been on and 120 countries visited, I have fallen sick to it in Fiji, India and Somalia.
 Even the hardiest travelers will at some point fall prey to it.

 The good news is that there is a lot you can do to minimize the probability of experiencing and there are proven steps you can follow to treat it and make sure you get over it as soon as possible so you can go back to enjoying your trip.